 And, if you decide that you don’t want to install them flush to the ceiling, you can let your fabric panels hang vertically like baffles.
 But let’s not get ahead of ourselves.
 For now, let’s talk about how you can go around installing your acoustical ceiling tiles.

-There are two ways to go around putting up lightweight, porous ceiling tiles.
-The first method involves attaching them directly to the ceiling, while the second requires more construction.
-Either way, you should hear an audible difference in the sound quality when you’re done — if you took the time to treat your walls and floors, first.
+There are two ways to go around putting up ceiling tiles.
+If you have foam tiles you can attach them directly to the ceiling, while the second method requires more construction.

 Whether you have exposed drywall on your ceiling or a flat plaster finish, you should be able to glue your tiles on fairly easily.
 Note, however, that this method may not work on bumpy ceilings or ones that already have a decorative textured finish.
 You’ll have to scrub off or level the texture with more plaster before proceeding.